psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 used to publish the data).
 For your convenience, the URL is displayed above the file list on GIN.
-Let's name the cloned dataset `cloned-dataset` to distinguish it from the original (by default, clone command uses the name of the repository):
+Let's name the cloned dataset `cloned-dataset` to distinguish it from the original (by default, the `datalad clone` command uses the name of the repository):

 ```
 datalad clone git@gin.g-node.org:/username/dataset-name.git cloned-dataset